 Current status determination criteria for HMS FMP stocks

 NMFS West Coast Region and Southwest Fisheries Science Center (SWFSC) make BSIA and status determinations for some but not all stocks of HMS FMP management unit species.
 The Pacific Islands Regional Office and Pacific Islands Fisheries Science Center (PIFISC) are the lead in making status and BSIA determinations for stocks occurring in the Western Pacific.
 This table lists stock assessments used to make current (2020) status determinations for the management unit species noting the organization conducting the assessment, the lead NMFS Science Center for that stock, estimates of the MSY, MFMT, MSST, any reference points adopted by RFMOs, and current status determinations.
+(This table to be updated in 2022 as part of the HMS FMP biennial management process.)
 As noted above, NMFS uses these estimates as a basis for making status determinations.

 Catches of HMS management unit species in west coast fisheries

 Except for North Pacific albacore, Pacific bluefin tuna, and swordfish, West Coast fisheries catch of HMS FMP management unit species has comprised less than one percent of stockwide catch.
 Historically, West Coast albacore catch has been about one-fifth of the stockwide total.
 For Pacific bluefin tuna and swordfish it has been about 5% of stockwide catch.
 These catch fractions can inform considerations of the “relative impact of U.S. fishing vessels on the stock” when the Council considers responses to a notification that a stock is subject to overfishing or overfished “due to excessive international fishing pressure.”
 When notified by NMFS, Magnuson-Stevens Act section 304(i) requires the Council to develop recommendations for domestic regulations and international actions taking into account this relative impact.